original to The Matt Gonzalez Reader, May 29, 2019

 Examples of St. John’s later works.
 Terry St. John, Still Life, Plant, Solveig, oil on canvas, 48 x 42 inches, 2014; Terry St. John, Woman / Landscape, oil on canvas, 60 x 48 inches, 2013; Terry St John, Morning Ban Am Puhr, oil on canvas, 60 x 48 inches, 2017; Terry St. John, Woman by Red Chair, oil on canvas, 42 x 48 inches, 2014.
 Courtesy of Dolby Chadwick Gallery.

-14 — William Snyder was born September 26, 1926.
-His biographical information is taken from Art in the San Francisco Bay Area 1945-1980: An Illustrated History (Berkeley / Los Angeles / London: University of California Press, 1985) by Thomas Albright; and from a website operated by his family which includes a short biographical narrative written by Snyder. http://www.anartistbetween.com/index.html
+14 — Bill Snyder was born September 26, 1926.
+His biographical information is taken from Art in the San Francisco Bay Area 1945-1980: An Illustrated History (Berkeley / Los Angeles / London: University of California Press, 1985) by Thomas Albright; and from a website operated by his family which includes an autobiographical narrative written by Snyder. http://www.anartistbetween.com/index.html (accessed in 2019)

 Examples of Snyder’s later works.